top of page

 PERMISSIVE VS PERFECT

-Yet even in the Old Testament God’s perfect will is sometimes brought into sharp focus.
-For instance, consider the prohibition against polygamy located in Deuteronomy 17.
-In this chapter, God decrees that kings are not permitted to multiply wives (polygamy) or riches:
+Yet even in the Old Testament God’s perfect will is often highlighted and brought into sharp focus.
+For instance, consider the prohibition against polygamy in Deuteronomy 17, where God decrees that kings are not permitted to multiply wives or riches: "Neither shall he multiply wives to himself, that his heart turn not away: neither shall he greatly multiply to himself silver and gold" (Deut.
+17:17).

 Another important point to consider is the relationship between Deuteronomy 17 and the New Testament's prohibition on polygamy located in both 1 Timothy and Titus.
-While Israel's leaders were prohibited from multiplying wives for themselves, in the New Testament, the Church's leaders are prohibited from the same.
-Through the wisdom of the Holy Spirit, Paul places a “one wife” prohibition on the bishops (pastors) and deacons of the Church (1 Timothy 3:2 and Titus 1:6).
-The clear correlation between Deuteronomy 17's prohibition and the one expressed in 1 Timothy 3 and Titus 1 is unmistakable, yet often overlooked.
+While Israel's leaders were prohibited from multiplying wives for themselves, the New Testament places the same prohibition upon the leaders and servants of the Church, who are forbidden from having more than one wife.
+Through the wisdom of the Holy Spirit, Paul limits both the bishops (pastors) and deacons (servants) to only “one wife” (1 Timothy 3:2 and Titus 1:6).
+The clear correlation between Deuteronomy 17's prohibition and the one expressed in 1 Timothy 3 and Titus 1 is unmistakable and should not be overlooked.

 Note: To learn more about Church leadership and the roles of pastor and deacon click here.